 To complete certain leasehold improvements, the lessor agreed to provide the Company a tenant improvement allowance of \$1.5 million as well as an option to take an additional allowance of \$0.4 million to be repaid over the lease term at an interest rate of 9% per annum, which the Company exercised.
 The Company recognized \$1.6 million in leasehold improvements covered by these allowances as of December 31, 2021.
-As of March 31, 2022, no additional leasehold improvements covered by these allowances have been recognized.
-In accordance with the lease agreement, the lessor will manage and supervise the construction of the improvements.
+As of June 30, 2022, \$0.3 million of additional leasehold improvements covered by these allowances have been recognized.
+In accordance with the lease agreement, the lessor managed and supervised the construction of the improvements.
 In exchange for these services, the Company paid the lessor a fee equal to 5% of total construction costs.
 The leasehold improvements constructed are presented under property and equipment on the Company's condensed consolidated balance sheets and will be depreciated on a straight-line basis over the remaining lease term.